 I woke up briefly to hear an announcement on TV that said a school shooting had occurred in Colorado and that the gunmen supposedly called themselves ‘The Trenchcoat Mafia’.
 I thought to myself that no one would be stupid enough to confuse my website with anything to do with the shooting.
 I was wrong, very very wrong.

 It got to be too much so I took the website down and deleted it for good.
-As far as I was concerned TheTrencoat was dead.
+As far as I was concerned TheTrenchcoat was dead.

 In 2002 I launched my first proper blog, TheTrenchcoat Chronicles.
 The subject matter was usually split between politics and crime.
-Then in 2004 I met a real crime blogger by the name of Steve Huff.
-While I merely spouted opinion, Steve had real investigative skills that has actually aided in cracking some crimes.
-Yet when someone asked some one of his stature who the first crime blogger was, Steve always said it was me.
+Then in 2004, I met a real crime blogger by the name of Steve Huff.
+While I merely spouted opinion, Steve had real investigative skills that have actually aided in cracking some crimes.
+Yet when someone asked someone of his stature who the first crime blogger was, Steve always said it was me.
 I was more than humbled by that.
 It was at that time I decided to dump politics altogether and focus solely on crime.

 If I was going to be serious about this I couldn’t keep calling myself TheTrenchcoat.
 I needed a new moniker.
 Every one of my internet friends would call me Trench for short.
 Also at the time, I was running a short-lived blog called Tin Foil Hat under the pseudonym of Reynolds Rapp.
 When one of my online friends discovered I was both bloggers he called me Trench Reynolds and it stuck.

 With the advent of social media, I noticed that a lot of kids were being arrested after posting their threats and plots against their schools on MySpace.
 So in 2006, I launched my second successful blog, MyCrimeSpace.
 As you can probably tell by the name it focused on all matters of crime as it related to social networking.
 It was because of this that I was interviewed by TIME Magazine and Rolling Stone Magazine.